hackersanddesigners/Emoji-Proxies-Ghost-Messengers/readme.md

 We’ve developed a few examples that might function as a starting point for experimentation.
 Each example has more detailed instructions inside.

+Please change the client_id in the sketch to something unique, so that each device has its own id.

 1. [Led](Code/MQTT_led/) - A led is connected to the ESP32 module.
 When the online audience types a specific message in the chat the led will light up.
 So the interaction in this example is from online audience to the onsite audience.
 2. [Button](Code/MQTT_button/)  - In this first example we connect a button to the module.
 When the button is pressed a message is sent to the live streaming server.
 If the server receives this message it will show a specific emote.
 This allows the physical audience to interact with the audience on the live streaming platform.
 3. [Neopixel](Code/MQTT_neopixel/)  - This example is more elaborate variation on the first example.
 A specifically crafted message on the live streaming platform can set the color of a led connected to the ESP32.